How to Say Beautiful in Spanish: 17 Different Words with Examples and Audio

 While rico/rica usually means “rich” (in wealth or flavor) or “delicious.”

-However, rico/rica can also mean “cute,” and in Latin America, it can also mean “lovely.”
+However, in some countries, rico/rica can also mean “cute” or “lovely.”
 When it means “cute” or “lovely,” it’s usually being used to describe people, but it can also describe places or things.

 In certain contexts, rico/rica means “rich” or “wealthy,” and when paired with estar to describe a person it gets closer in meaning to “sexy.”